 This lack of an export tool is worth serious consideration, because if your business grows to the extent that you need to switch to an enterprise grade solution (such as Shopify Plus or Bigcommerce Enterprise, for example), you may face a potentially major roadblock, particularly if you have a very large store.
 There are some merits in Squarespace's "walled garden" approach to website building, but the lack of product export functionality is in my view, one wall too many.

-Furthermore, the information on the Squarespace page about this issue is rather misleading.
+Furthermore, the information provided on the Squarespace site about this issue is rather misleading.
 Under a 'Can I download Squarespace' heading, the following statement is made:

 "Squarespace is a fully-managed web service.
 We do not have plans to make a downloadable version.
 Squarespace does provide many standard methods for exporting your data."